Himalayan fossil hoax: Gupta's strategy

 In a Nature commentary, Arun Deep Ahluwalia, Gupta's colleague and co-author in several papers, admitted that Talent's accusations were valid.
 He disclosed that once during the visit of their Bulgarian friend K. J. Budurov (whom Gupta later described as the "most callous" collaborator) to Panjab University in 1980, Gupta apparently planted fossils in the limestone samples.
 As Budurov was about to examine the tiny fossils, Gupta insisted that he prepare fresh samples to let the samples settle down in a solution.
 Ahluwalia recollected that he had not seen the fossils from that particular sample earlier, but as Gupta "prepared" it, numerous conodonts became visible.
 Ahluwalia did not suspect any misdeed at the time but in hindsight was "rather embarrassed at having initially missed the assemblage, but was happy at the 'discovery'."
 The three of them published the discovery in two papers in 1982.
 Following Talent's allegations, Ahluwalia later processed the original rock sample and could find no fossils at all.
 He also cited several instances of fossils collected and reported from sites which Gupta apparently never explored.

 Another colleague, Shashi Bhushan Bhatia, recalled his suspicion when Gupta told him that the rock samples from Kurig were of Devonian age, and gave Bhatia ostracod fossils that he claimed were from the same sediments.
 Bhatia saw two irregularities.
 One, his own exploration of the same site gave a much younger geological age, Permo-Carboniferous, and he could not recall a single instance of Gupta visiting Kurig.
-In another, as Gupta requested, Bhatia took the samples to the British Museum of Natural History in London.
+In another, as Gupta requested, Bhatia took the samples to the Natural History Museum, London.
 There Bhatia analysed the specimens and found that they were the same as those from Haragan Formation in Oklahoma.
 Yet, in good faith, he, Jain and Gupta reported the discovery of the Himalayan ostracod in 1982.
 When the controversy broke out in 1989, Bhatia consulted Robert Folke Lundin at Arizona State University, who confirmed that the Himalayan ostracods were the same as the American specimens that he had described in 1968.
-On the same sediments, another collaborator, Udai K. Bassi of the Geological Survey of India, later verified that Kurig does not contain Devonian deposits but a much younger Carboniferous sediment, and that the border and village records did not have any mention of Gupta visiting the site.
+On the same sediments, another collaborator, Udai K. Bassi of the Geological Survey of India, later verified that Kurig is not Devonian but a much younger Carboniferous sediment, and that the border and village records did not have any mention of Gupta visiting the site.
 In the same vein, Gupta and Erben reported in 1983 the occurrence of Carnian (298 to 272 million years old) conodonts and ammonoids from Khimokul La.
-Bassi, who had surveyed the area several times, attested that there is no Carnian sediment there and that the check-post register or the villagers had no record of Gupta, Erben or any foreigner.
+Bassi, who had surveyed the area several times, attested that there is no Carnian sediment there, and that the check-post register or the villagers had no record of Gupta, Erben or any foreigner.